Ultimate Guide to Food & Drink Freebies & Discounts

 There are always free drinks available if you’re savvy enough, with one exception.
 It’s actually illegal for companies to hand out free alcoholic drinks according to Scottish law, so unfortunately you won’t be able to use any of these tips if you’re in Scotland.

 First of all, keep checking our Booze section for all the latest free drink offers, we try and keep this as up to date as possible.
-At the moment you can grab a free glass of Prosecco at All Bar One - no other purchase necessary.
+At the moment you can grab a free glass of Prosecco at All Bar One when you download their app!

 If you have a favourite chain pub or bar then definitely sign up for its newsletter, often there’ll be freebies available for events like St George’s Day or the World Cup and you’ll hear about them first in the newsletter.